 Check back here regularly for more information on our upcoming conferences.

 If you are a teacher and are interested in participating, please email us

 The conferences feature presentations by fellow educators and other experts in the area of WWII history, discussions with WWII veterans, tours of sites of WWII significance, and a remembrance ceremony at the WWII Memorial.
 Each participant who participates in the full conference will receive a certificate the appropriate number continuing education hours.

-The program is open to any middle or high school teacher or college professor at an accredited public, charter, private or parochial school who will teach during the 2018–2019 school year.
+The program is open to any elementary, middle, or high school teacher or college professor at an accredited public, charter, private or parochial school who will teach during the concurrent school year (for the Fall Conferences) or the following school year (for the Summer Conference).
 Media specialists, librarians, curriculum coordinators and academic coaches are eligible as long as they spend at least half of their time providing direct instruction to students.

 Participants will be exposed to a broad spectrum of WWII history resources and tools aimed at educating current and future generations about the everyday men and women whose character, courage, creativity, determination, and innovation not only led to the winning of the war, but also reshaped America.